for the TR-808

 is at the normal pitch when these pots are anticlockwise (ACW) and is

 reduced by around an octave when they are clockwise (CW).

-- The Cymbal Soft Attack switch (above the three small pots) gives more of a ride cymbal sound, compared to the normal crash sound.
+- The Cymbal Soft Attack switch (above the three small pots), when in the right position, gives more of a ride cymbal sound, compared to the normal crash sound.
 The attack is soft and the decay is somewhat extended.